-Case outline We present a patient with signs of gallstone ileus after stone migration through the cholecystoduodenal fistula into the duodenum with hematemesis as the first symptom.
-Conservative treatment has been started, to which the patient initially responds well.
-On the eighth day from the onset of the disease, the condition worsens.
-Signs of the Riegler triad are identified on computed tomography and magnetic resonance imaging of the abdomen.
-Enterolytotomy was successfully performed by open surgical method.
-Postoperative recovery is orderly, without any biliary problems.
+Case outline We present a patient with signs of gallstone ileus after stone migration through the chole-cystoduodenal fistula into the duodenum with hematemesis as the first symptom.
+Conservative treatment had been started, to which the patient initially responded well.
+On the eighth day from the onset of the disease, the condition worsened.
+Signs of the Rigler triad were identified on computed tomography and magnetic resonance imaging of the abdomen.
+Enterolithotomy was successfully performed by the open surgical method.
+Postoperative recovery was orderly, without any biliary problems.